jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

   (b) to the extent that the information is available to the public under any Act, including the Official Information Act 1982, or is otherwise publicly available; or
   (c) for the purposes of, or in connection with, the exercise of powers conferred by this Part; or (d) in connection with any investigation or inquiry (whether or not preliminary to any proceedings) in respect of, or any proceedings for, an offence against this Act or any other Act; or
-  (e) to any central bank, authority, or body in any other country that exercises functions that correspond with, or are similar to, those conferred on the Bank under this Act for the purposes of the exercise by that central bank, authority, or body of those functions; or
+  (e) to any central bank, authority, or body in any other country that exercises functions that correspond with, or are similar to, those conferred on the Bank under this Act or under the Non-bank Deposit Takers Act 2013 for the purposes of the exercise by that central bank, authority, or body of those functions; or
   (f) to any person who the Bank is satisfied has a proper interest in receiving the information.
 (3) The Bank, any officer or employee of the Bank, or a person appointed under section 66E(2) must not publish or disclose any information or documents under subsection (2)(e) or (f) unless the Bank is satisfied that satisfactory provision exists to protect the confidentiality of that information or those documents.
 (4) A person referred to in subsection (5) commits an offence if the person contravenes this section.